yhammada505/Applied-Data-Capstone/README.md

 # Applied-Data-Capstone
-contains the notebooks and python codes generated for the completion of the IBM Data Science Professional Certification
+contains the "Applied Data Science Capstone" notebooks and python codes generated for the completion of the IBM Data Science Professional Certification